slaveofgod/sog-validator/doc/validators/Regex.md

 } from 'bob-validator';

 let _validator = new RegexValidator({
-    'message': 'Your error message',
+    'message': 'This value is not valid.',
     'pattern': /^.+\@\S+\.\S+$/
 });

-let data = 'Some data ...';
+let data = 'kday2@dagondesign.com';

 _validator.validate(data);